dhutapratama/docs/eloquent-relationships.md

 <a name="preventing-lazy-loading"></a>
 ### Preventing Lazy Loading

 As previously discussed, eager loading relationships can often provide significant performance benefits to your application.
-Therefore, if you would like, you may instruct Laravel to always prevent the lazy loading of relationships.
+Therefore, if you would like, you may instruct Lets to always prevent the lazy loading of relationships.
 To accomplish this, you may invoke the `preventLazyLoading` method offered by the base Eloquent model class.
 Typically, you should call this method within the `boot` method of your application's `AppServiceProvider` class.

 The `preventLazyLoading` method accepts an optional boolean argument that indicates if lazy loading should be prevented.
 For example, you may wish to only disable lazy loading in non-production environments so that your production environment will continue to function normally even if a lazy loaded relationship is accidentally present in production code: